2 cops thrashed by drunk men in UP village | Law-Order

 Two policemen were thrashed by a group of drunk people when they visited a village here after receiving a complaint about a scuffle on Monday, officials said.

-The team of two visited Baraulia village to look into the matter involving two brothers – Bhagwati and Paras -- and were attacked by a bunch of people who were drunk, Additional Superintendent of Police, Rural, Malti Prasad said.
+The team of two visited Baraulia village to look into the matter involving three brothers – Bhagwati, Malti Prasad and Paras -- and were attacked by a bunch of people who were drunk, Additional Superintendent of Police, Rural, Ashok Kumar said.

 Apart from Sub-inspector Santosh Bajpai and constable Pankaj Tiwari, two villagers were also hurt in the incident.